-In your search to find the perfect condom, you should know your penis size.
+In your search to find the perfect condom, you must know your penis size.
 Learn everything you need to know about how to measure penis size.

-Look no farther - here is the comprehensive condom size chart you've been waiting for!
-It includes many of your favorite condom brands - LifeStyles, Trojan, Beyond 7, Durex, Kimino, Sensis and Caution Wear.
-From super snug to XL condoms, this condom size chart has all the information you need to find the perfect condom fit.
+Look no farther - here is the condom size chart you've been waiting for!
+From snug to XL, this condom size chart will help you find the perfect condom.

 What if I am pregnant?
 Many women may be thinking this if their period is late.
 Other questions you may have could include: Am I pregnant?
 When will I know, and how can I tell if I'm pregnant?
 What do I do if I might be pregnant?
 Find out some of the common signs and symptoms of early pregnancy.
 Use this information or take our pregnancy quiz to find out your chances of being pregnant due to contraception failure.
 Information provided to help women determine if their birth control failed.

-Depo Provera is a popular prescription birth control method.
 Unscheduled or continous depo bleeding leads many women stop using Depo Provera.
 Are you wondering if your depo bleeding will ever stop?
-Learn about some possible Depo Provera bleeding treatments so you can be happy with depo again.

 Information about blood pregnancy tests.
 Pregnancy tests detect the human chorionic gonadotropin (hCG) hormone in the blood.
 Learn what to expect from a blood pregnancy tests.
 The differences between quantitative and qualitative blood tests are explained as well as how blood pregnancy tests compare to home pregnancy or urine tests.
 The accuracy of blood pregnancy tests is also explored.